ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

 ## Styling :-

 - `showMaxLabels`: **number?** -
-Set value to configure how much selected values to be shown on dropdown.
+Set value here to configure how much selected values to be shown on dropdown.
 If selected values count exceeds `showMaxLabes`, dropdown will show ellipses(...) after text.

   ```html
   <ngx-multiselect